 Figure 1.
 PGB (1-60 mg/kg IP) produced a dose-related attenuation of tonic seizures in the MES model (ED50 ~7 mg/kg IP).
-PGB (3-30 mg/kg) also produced a dose-related attenuation of the tactile and cold hypersensitivity following IP and oral injection at an equivalent dose range and pretreatment time to the MES assay.
-In contrast, CBZ (1-60 mg/kg IP) was more potent than PGB at preventing MES seizures, (ED50 ~2.5 mg/kg IP) - however CBZ was less effective than PGB at attenuating the tactile and cold hypersensitivity in the SNI model.
+PGB (3-30 mg/kg) also produced a dose-related attenuation of the tactile and cold hypersensitivity following IP and oral injection.
+CBZ (1-60 mg/kg IP) was more potent than PGB at preventing MES seizures, (ED50 ~2.5 mg/kg IP).
+However CBZ was less effective than PGB at attenuating the tactile and cold hypersensitivity in the SNI model.
 CBZ testing was conducted at a timepoint equivalent to the MES test (30min) and also a slightly longer pretreatment time (90 min) P<0.05 vs. respective vehicle treated group. # P<0.05 vs. SNI control treatment group.
-Neurological testing showed PGB to be well tolerated up to 30 mg/kg, albeit with some effect on rotorod, particularly under the more challenging test conditions.
-CBZ in contrast affected virtually every measure at the 60 mg/kg dose.
+Neurological testing showed PGB to be well tolerated up to 30 mg/kg, albeit with some effect on rotorod.
+CBZ in contrast affected multiple measures.